chrisvoll/chrisvolldotcom/src/pages/08-19-2017-build-with-gatsby/index.md

 4. The console output mentions GraphQL.
 Interesting!
 I'm dying to see how this is used in the context of a static website.

-Loading up the built page, I'm presented with a rather spartan page — the perfect blank canvas to build on:
+Loading up the freshly-built site, I'm presented with a rather spartan page — the perfect blank canvas to build on:

 ![Screenshot of the default Gatsby boilerplate homepage](./images/screen-1.png)